-Enter the specific heat, mass flow rate, and temperature delta into the calculator to determine the cooling capacity.
+Enter the room area, insulation quality, number of windows, and number of occupants into the calculator to determine the estimated cooling capacity.

 - Newton’s Law of Cooling Calculator